Tyler-Blood/code-a-responsive-design-website-001/README.md

 focused on styles at the tablet break point.
 modified logo, nav, featured images and footer to be centered and fluid.

+---

+## Tutorial 8

+focused on styles at the mobile break point. modified banner, menu items, featured picture menu items, and footer.